Skip to main content

 run_container

-Create and start a Docker container with a single command, specifying image, environment variables, ports, volumes, restart policy, and command override.
+Create and start a Docker container in one step, specifying image, environment, ports, volumes, restart policy, and command.
+Automatically pulls missing images.

 Instructions